AlexDisler/cordova-plugin-inapppurchase/README.md

 ## API

-All functions return a Promise
+All functions return a Promise.

 ### inAppPurchase.getProducts(productIds)